Search

 The learner begins her next learning project.

-Seudat Mitzva: It is customary to have cookies, cakes, or even a festive meal following the siyum.
+A seudat mitzva is eaten, consisting of cookies, cakes or a festive meal.
+The Rema (YD 246:26) rules that we consider the meal following a siyum a seudat mitzva, the halakhic implication of which is that it permits mourners to partake in the meal despite its festive nature.
 Any food items requiring the brakhot of Hamotzi or Mezonot allow the meal to be technically considered a seudat mitzva.

 The Hadran Text